CSS: Site-wide consistency

 When CSS is used effectively, in terms of inheritance and "cascading", a global style sheet can be used to affect and style elements site-wide.
 If the situation arises that the styling of the elements should be changed or adjusted, these changes can be made by editing rules in the global style sheet.
 Before CSS, this sort of maintenance was more difficult, expensive, and time-consuming.

 Bandwidth

 A stylesheet, internal or external, specifies the style once for a range of HTML elements selected by class, type or relationship to others.
 This is much more efficient than repeating style information inline for each occurrence of the element.
 An external stylesheet is usually stored in the browser cache, and can therefore be used on multiple pages without being reloaded, further reducing data transfer over a network.

 Page reformatting

 With a simple change of one line, a different style sheet can be used for the same page.
 This has advantages for accessibility, as well as providing the ability to tailor a page or site to different target devices.
-Furthermore, devices not able to understand the styling still display the content.
+Furthermore, devices not able to understand the styling (such as older browsers) can still display the content.